AllonKleinLab/LARRY/README.md

 2. Clonal annotation of cells
     * Input: The output of step 1 (fastq file with barcodes and headers indicating library nane, cell barcode and UMI)
-    * Output: NxM binary matrix, where entry (i,j) is 1 if cell i is in clone j, as well as several plots for evaluating paramnter choices are also output.
+    * Output: NxM binary matrix, where entry (i,j) is 1 if cell i is in clone j, as well as several plots for evaluating parameter choices are also output.

 ## Step 1: Sorting and filtering of barcode sequencing reads

-The purpose of step 1 is to parse the standard output of the indrops pipeline and generate a single file that lists all the valid barcodes reads with their associated metadata.
+The purpose of step 1 is to parse the standard output of the indrops pipeline and generate a single file that lists all the valid barcode reads with their associated metadata.
 The pipeline assumes that the reads were generated from targeted sequencing of the LARRY barcodes, using one of the following (forward) primers for targeting:

 ```
 TCGTCGGCAGCGTCAGATGTGTATAAGAGACAGNNNNcaagtaacgaagagtaaccgttgcta